UCF/Athena-Framework/docs/getting-started/install.md

 }</code></pre>

 ### Bower
-If you are using the <a href="https://bower.io/">Bower</a> package manager, you can add Athena as a depency by running `bower install athena-framework --save` or by adding Athena to you `bower.json` file and running `bower install`.
+If you are using the <a href="https://bower.io/">Bower</a> package manager, you can add Athena as a dependency by running `bower install UCF/Athena-Framework --save` or by adding Athena to you `bower.json` file and running `bower install`.
 As with NPM, ensure you also include jQuery and Tether.

 **bower.json**
 <pre><code>{